REANNZ/etcbd-public/README.md

     docker-compose up -d

+Run the setup script:

+    ./elk-setup.sh

+Please note: the `elk-setup.sh` script may be run multiple times (contrary to the other setup scripts).
+This script pushes a small set of predefined visualizations and dashboards into the Metrics tool (the Kibana web application).
+The only environment variable this script depends on is `LOCAL_COUNTRY`: to propagage a change to this variable, it is necessary to first restart the containers (`docker-compose up -d`), then re-run the setup script.

 ## Installing proper SSL certificates for Metrics tools

 We also recommend operating the Metrics tools with proper SSL certificates.